 We take the grapes, and pluck them off of the vines, wash them really good, then boil them.
 Once they are cooled, you strain the juice and you can either store it in jars for later use, or you can go ahead and add your water and sugar to make grape juice.
 Adding a little squeeze of lemon juice also gives it a nice kick!

 If you’ll notice the grapes come in different colors.
 The blacker the grape is, the sweeter the juice will be.
-If you’re intention is to make grape juice, you’ll want to use the darker colored grapes.
+If your intention is to make grape juice, you’ll want to use the darker colored grapes.